realworldocaml/book/book/lists-and-patterns/README.md

 - : 'a -> 'a -> bool = <fun>
 ```

-If we rewrite our destutter example with `Base.Poly` open, we'll see that it
+If we rewrite `remove_sequential_duplicates` with `Base.Poly` open,
-gets a polymorphic type, and can now be used on inputs of different types.
+we'll see that it gets a polymorphic type, and can now be used on
+inputs of different types.

 ```ocaml env=poly
 # let rec destutter = function